How to Discipline a Child: Why Spankings and Time-Outs Don't Work

 Time-Outs Should Not Be Used at Home

 Unlike a teacher dealing with a large group, parents don't need to use time-outs at home and probably shouldn't.
 Dr. Daniel Siegel and Dr. Tina Payne Bryson are authors of a life-changing book for moms and dads called .They're scholars in the field of interpersonal neurobiology, studying how relationships and the brain interact to shape our mental lives.
-According to them, time-outs are usually ineffective because they trigger an emotional reaction from the child that stems from her fear of abandonment.
-They write, “time-outs frequently make children angrier and more dysregulated, leaving them even less able to control themselves or think about what they've done, and more focused on how mean their parents are to have punished them.”
+According to them, time-outs are usually ineffective because they trigger an emotional reaction from youngsters that stem from their fear of parental abandonment.
+The authors write, “time-outs frequently make children angrier and more dysregulated, leaving them even less able to control themselves or think about what they've done, and more focused on how mean their parents are to have punished them.”
 No Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child's Developing Mind

 Dr. Payne Bryson Says Time-Outs Often Escalate The Drama Rather Than Diffuse It